 Hours: The market runs twice a week (Tuesdays and Saturdays), noon- 11pm.

 You’ll find many elephant camps in Phuket.
 Many tourists new to Thailand will find animal tourism an exciting novelty.
+I participated in this on my first trip to Thailand so you could say I’m a hypocrite for offering this advice now.
+In retrospect, I was just clueless and ignorant about the harm I was enabling.
+Most tourists are.
+So let me just share a perspective to think about.
 Although the Thai have loved and used elephants throughout history, many animal lovers don’t understand how elephant camps, elephant riding and use of these animals for entertainment is harmful to the elephant.
 If known, it’s likely that most animal lovers would not engage in these activities to begin with!

 Read why elephant riding should be removed from bucket list here.